 The County Administrative Board carry out animal welfare inspections, feed and food inspections as well as inspections of animal health staff.
 The aim of our animal welfare work is to ensure compliance with the Animal Welfare Act, and ensure that the animals have a comfortable life.

-The Animal Welfare Act (2018:1192) contains provisions on how animals should be kept and treated.
+The Animal Welfare Act External link.
+(2018:1192) contains provisions on how animals should be kept and treated.
 These provisions are supplemented by the Animal Protection Ordinance, various regulations and general advice.
 The Swedish Board of Agriculture has the overall responsibility for maintaining and developing animal welfare in Sweden.
 Their mission includes coordinating and guiding The County Administrative Board’s work.

 Animal welfare inspections

 We carry out animal welfare inspections throughout the county.
 We perform checks on farm animals in particular, but also carry out inspections when we receive a notification of abuse at the hands of private individuals.